alphagov/government-service-design-manual/service-manual/user-centred-design/resources/header-footer.md

 ---

-## 2. Choose the right approach
+## 3. Choose the right approach

-The approach you take in using the templates will depend on which phase of delivery you're in.

 During the [alpha](/service-manual/phases/alpha) phase of delivery the important thing is to make something and make it quickly, before testing it with real users.
 You can use the GOV.UK templates, but you don’t have to.

 Follow the design principles and focus on the user journeys, but don’t worry about making everything pixel perfect.

-Once your service is in [beta](/service-manual/phases/beta) it should be using the GOV.UK templates, including the header, footer, logotype and the New Transport typeface.
+Once your service is in [beta](/service-manual/phases/beta) it must be using the GOV.UK templates, including the header, footer, logotype and the New Transport typeface.

 ---

-## 3. Label public alphas and betas
+## 4. Label public alphas and betas

 If your alpha or beta service is publicly available you should add an appropriate banner below the header, explaining that the functionality and content might not be complete, like this:

 <div class="example">
   <img src="/service-manual/assets/images/header-footer/alpha-example.png" alt="An example of an alpha service header">